Jeonseungwoo1/ML_termproject/README.md

 -
 #### 2.2.
 Set Dataset
 - You can choose datasets between "Recipe & Review dataset" and "MovieLens dataset"
+- If you set the `config.json`file's "movie":{"use" : "True"}, you can use Movielens Dataset
+- If you set the `config.json`file's "movie":{"use" : "False"}, you can use Recipe & Reivew Dataset

 #### 2.3.
 Start Recommender System
 ```angular2html